Set

 You cannot access items in a set by referring to an index, since sets are unordered the items has no index.

-But you can loop through the set items using a for loop, or ask if a specified value is present in a set, by using thein keyword.
+loop, or ask if a specified value is present in a set, by using thein

 Loop through the set, and print the values:

-thisset = {"apple""banana""cherry"}
+thisset = {"apple", "banana", "cherry"}

 for x in thisset: